hikarimn/lu_ComputerScience/README.md

 #### Ask a question
 Have a question?
 Request for more information?
 Ask [here](https://github.com/hikarimn/lu_ComputerScience/issues).

-_Disclaimer_
-* Information listed here may be wrong or outdated because this list initially started for recording purpose for the author.
-If you find incorrect information, please let me know by making a pull request or opening an issue
-* This note does not list enough information for Product Mangement or Data Science track folks.
-I am working on it
+_Disclaimer_ _:_ _Information listed here may be wrong or outdated because this list initially started as a personal note for the author.
+If you find incorrect information, please let me know by making a pull request or opening an issue.
+Also, this note does not cover enough information for Product Mangement or Data Science track folks.
+I am working on it_ _:)_

 # Things to do before applying for a job or an internship
 ## Getting experience